 According to Shopify, last year’s global sales totaled $6.3 billion during BFCM, and 47 million shoppers purchased from Shopify-powered businesses.

 10 tips to prepare your website for holiday shoppers

 The preparation starts with making sure your website is ready for incoming traffic.
 Let’s see what you can do!

 Your number one task is to analyze last year’s statistics and learn from them.

-- What were your most successful campaigns?
+- What were your most successful marketing campaigns?

 - What was your most popular product?

-- Which days had the best traffic?
+- Which days had the most traffic?